Sakthitamizh/Business-Insights-360/README.md

-# Business-Insights-360
+#AtliQ Hardwares – Business Insights 360 Project

-#AtliQ Hardwares is a global seller of computer peripherals selling through various distributors, direct stores and ecommerce portals.
-This project is to analyze their finance, sales, marketing, supply chain performance across markets.
+#AtliQ Hardwares is a global provider of computer peripherals, operating through distributors, direct retail outlets, and e-commerce platforms.
+This project focuses on analyzing the company’s Finance, Sales, Marketing, and Supply Chain performance across different markets, along with an Executive view for strategic decision-making.

-#I have prepared dashboard views for all five departments and aslo executive view for C's of AtliQ Hardware.
+#Finance Dashboard:

+Profit & Loss statement.

-#Finance View: P & L statement, Top & Bottom products and customers by netsales, Net sales perfomance over time.
+Top and bottom-performing products and customers by Net Sales.

-#Sales View: Customer & Products performance of Netsales and gross margin, Perfomance matrix of region and customers over netsales and gross margin.

-#Marketing View: Region, market customer and product performance over netsales, gross margin and net profit, performance matrix of products and divions over netsales and net profit.
+Net Sales performance trends over time.

+#Sales Dashboard:

+Customer and product performance on Net Sales and Gross Margin.

+Regional and customer performance matrix for Net Sales and Gross Margin.

+#Marketing Dashboard:

+Performance analysis by region, market, customer, and product across Net Sales, Gross Margin, and Net Profit.

+Product and division performance matrix across Net Sales and Net Profit.

+#Supply Chain Dashboard:

-#Supply Chain View: Identified key metrics of forecast accuracy for products and customers over segments, analyzed accuracy and net error trend over the years.
+Key metrics on forecast accuracy for products and customers across segments.

+Trend analysis of forecast accuracy and net error over the years.
-#Executive View: Key insights by sub zone, revenue by divison and channel, Top 5 cutomers and products by revenue, yeraly trend by revenue, gross margin, net profit and market share, PC market share for AtliQ and    competitors.

-#This will give us the overall performance of Atliq Hardware over the years in various departments and makes us to take a decision to improve the business.
+#Executive Dashboard:

+Key insights by sub-zone.

+Revenue analysis by division and channel.

+Top 5 customers and products by revenue.

+Yearly trends in Revenue, Gross Margin, Net Profit, and Market Share.

+Comparative PC market share analysis for AtliQ and its competitors.

+#Outcome:
+This comprehensive analysis provides a holistic view of AtliQ Hardwares’ performance across all departments, enabling data-driven strategies to improve operational efficiency, enhance market presence, and drive business growth.